Notes on the Geography of Oklahoma: East Norman

 In 1960, Congress authorized construction of the Norman Project, an earthfill dam on the Little River a dozen miles east of town.
-The dam was finished in 1965 and since then has, along with wells, supplied the city with drinking water.
-In 1961, concerned that the water might be polluted and perhaps even more concerned that Oklahoma City might act first, the City of Norman annexed 113 square miles of Cleveland County.
-The city limits jumped perhaps 15 miles eastward, not only to the lake but beyond it, in a buffer entirely surrounding the reservoir.
+The dam was finished in 1965 and since then has, along with wells and occasional purchases from Oklahoma City, supplied Norman's drinking water.
+In 1961, concerned that the water might be polluted, and perhaps even more concerned that Oklahoma City might strike preemptively, Norman annexed 113 square miles of Cleveland County.
+The city limits jumped perhaps 15 miles eastward, not only to the lake but beyond it, creating a buffer entirely surrounding the reservoir.
 What happened to those 113 square miles?

-There are homes that look a great deal more rural than suburban, but they're in a minority.
+There are homes out here that look a great deal more rural than suburban, but they're in a minority and generally date from pre-lake times, when this was in fact farm country.

 The dense forest, by the way, belongs to the crosstimbers, an oak woodland.
-In most cases, the forest here is secondary, growing on fields that were cultivated between about 1890 and 1950.
+In most cases, the forest today is secondary, growing on fields that were cultivated between about 1890 and 1950.

-There are paradoxical cases where the forest has not returned but where the wave of subdivision has receded, leaving abandonments.
+There are paradoxical cases where the forest has not returned but where the wave of subdivision has receded, leaving desolation.

 A fellow wants to park a couple of heavy-duty trucks across the street?
 That's fine.